|Sales & Marketing|

 We have located only two negative Bluefin reviews, both of which can be found in the comment section of this review.
 Both complainants cite delayed payouts, unreachable customer service, and difficulties with delays or fees upon cancelling service.
 These complaints have both been filed in the past six months, which indicates a negative recent trend, but we are inclined to regard them as isolated incidents until other similar complaints appear.
 Bluefin’s website does not appear to offer a direct customer support line, instead providing an email template, live chat, and an 800 number for general inquiries.

 |Key Points – BBB Report|

-The Better Business Bureau (BBB) report for Bluefin appears to be filed under a different address than the company’s Atlanta, Georgia, headquarters.
-The BBB awards Bluefin BBB accreditation and an “A+” rating for its Melville, New York, location, citing two complaints filed in the last 36 months.
-One of these complaints was related to the product or service, and one of them had to do with advertising or sales issues.
-Neither was resolved to the merchant’s satisfaction.
-Given these resolution results and our policy regarding BBB ratings, we have slightly adjusted the BBB’s rating to an “A.”
+The Better Business Bureau report for Bluefin appears to be filed under a different address than the company’s Atlanta, Georgia, headquarters.
+The BBB awards Bluefin BBB accreditation and an “A+” rating for its Melville, New York, location, citing one complaint filed in the last 36 months.
+This lone complaint was related to a billing or collection dispute and either was resolved to the dissatisfaction of the merchant or did not receive a final assessment from the merchant.
+Since it is our policy to reserve “A+” ratings for companies with zero complaints, we have slightly adjusted the BBB’s rating to an “A.”